aspineon/immutablex/README.md

 class BusinessRule2 {
     public void doSomething(Invoice inv) {
         // Oh no, we are changing the state here!!!
-        // Poor BusinessRule1, it will never know it happened. inv.changeState();
+        // Poor BusinessRule1, it will never know a change happened. inv.changeState();
     }
 }